Textualize/textual/docs/guide/widgets.md

     ```{.textual path="docs/examples/guide/widgets/checker03.py"}
     ```

 The virtual size is set in the constructor to match the total size of the board, which will enable scrollbars (unless you have your terminal zoomed out very far).
+You can update the `virtual_size` attribute dynamically as required, but our checkerboard isn't going to change size.

-The `render_line` method gets the scroll offset via the `scroll_offset` property.
-This attribute is an [Offset][textual.geometry.Offset] that indicates the position of the scroll bars.
-It starts at `(0, 0)` but will change if you move any of the scrollbars.
+The `render_line` method gets the *scroll offset* which us an [Offset][textual.geometry.Offset] containing the current position of the scrollbars.
+We add `scroll_offset.y` to the `y` argument because `y` is relative to the top of the widget, and we need the line relative to the scrollable content.

+We also need to compensate for the position of the horizontal scrollbar.
+This is done in the call to `strip.crop` which *crops* the strip to the visible area between `scroll_x` and `scroll_x + self.size.width`.

+!!! tip

+    [Strip][textual.strip.Strip] objects are immutable, so methods will return a new Strip rather than modifying the original.

 <div class="excalidraw">
 --8<-- "docs/images/scroll_view.excalidraw.svg"